shivanivemula17/fabric-sales-analytics-pipeline/README.md

 ---

-### 5. Semantic Model & Power BI
-- A semantic model is created from Fact and Dimension tables.
-- Relationships are defined.
-- Power BI connects to the model for analytics and visualization.

----

 ### 6. Automation Using Fabric Pipeline
 - All notebooks are executed through a single pipeline.
 - Trigger is configured: